quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet numbers SHOULD be incremented by one.
 Parallel processing and optimistic ACK attack mitigation {{optimistic-ack-attack}} can lead to gaps.
-The difference between the largets sent and the largest acknowledged packet number should be no more than twice the actual number of packets sent.
-The number of gaps should be kept to a minimum.
+The difference between the largest sent and the largest acknowledged packet number SHOULD be no more than twice the actual number of packets sent.
+The number of gaps and their sizes SHOULD be kept to a minimum.
 A peer MAY close a connection with the error BAD_LINK when the observed gap count or loss rate based on packet numbers are considered too high.

 A Version Negotiation packet ({{packet-version}}) does not include a packet number.
 The Retry packet ({{packet-retry}}) has special rules for populating